-- Educate yourself about financing options beginning in the summer that you apply to medical school.
+- Educate yourself about financing options beginning in the summer that you apply to health professions programs.
 Be open-minded, thorough and persistent.

-- Have a frank discussion with your family regarding ability and willingness to provide financial support to you in medical school.
+- Have a frank discussion with your family regarding ability and willingness to provide financial support to you during your health profession studies.

 - percentage of students who receive financial aid from institutional loans and scholarships;

 - average need-based scholarship awarded to financial aid recipients;

 - mean, cumulative educational debt for most recent graduating class;